shohamlab/usnm2p/README.md

     - `data.bin` (optional): registered image stack in binary format format

 4. **Calcium transients analysis**: the suite2p input files are used as input to derive and analyze calcium transient traces.
 This analysis consists of the following substeps:
-    - subtraction cell – neuropil
+    - subtraction of cell and associated neuropil fluorescence traces (with an constant neuropil factor `k = 0.7`).
-	- (stim onset artefact removing)
+	- *(stim onset artefact removing)*
-    - baseline normalization -> df/f
+    - baseline normalization on a per trial basis to obtain relative fluorescence traces (`dF/F0`)
-    - removing outliers (discards cells above dff_outlier threshold)
+    - removal of outlier cells which exhibit abnormally high peaks of relative fluorescence activity
-    - classify by response type
+    - classification of cells by response type (positively responding, negatively responding, and neutral)
-    - pandas data cleaning / re-organizing
+    - data cleaning and re-organization
-    - plot across trials / cells (time series & summary plots)
+    - visualization of the results across trials / cells (time series & summary plots)

 TO COMPLETE